 A minimum of 17 of the academic units (excluding physical education) must be earned at Roanoke College toward the degree.
 If a student is granted competency for one physical education activity, the one-half unit of physical education required for graduation is reduced to one-quarter unit.
 The student must have a cumulative grade point average of at least 2.0 in all courses (excluding courses offered and passed on a "pass/fail" basis.)
 In addition, the student must meet the requirements for the Intellectual Inquiry Curriculum or the Honors Program Curriculum and for a major.
-The student must earn a cumulative grade point average of at least a 2.0 in all Intellectual Inquiry Courses (INQ) attempted as well as a cumulative grade point average of 2.0 in all courses attempted in the major.
-Grade point requirements for the Honors Program are described under "Honors Program" elsewhere in this Catalog.
+The student must earn a cumulative grade point average of at least a 2.0 in all Intellectual Inquiry Courses (INQ) used to meet the Intellectual Inquiry program requirements as well as a cumulative grade point average of 2.0 in all courses used to meet the requirements of the major.
+When multiple courses could be used to meet a requirement, the course with the highest grade will be used, Grade point requirements for the Honors Program are described under "Honors Program" elsewhere in this Catalog.
 In any major, pre-requisite courses which are not themselves required for the major are not included in the major cumulative grade point average.

 Since core requirements and major requirements may be completed without reaching the total of 33 1⁄2 course units, students must elect courses to fulfill the remaining work.
 These elective studies may be used to satisfy areas of personal interest or professional need.
-Some students choose to use these subjects to qualify for a second major, a minor, or an area of concentration.
+Some students choose to use these subjects to qualify for additional majors, minors, or concentrations.